 The S necessary for crop growth in Minnesota can come from one or more sources.
 The major ones are:

-- Soil organic matter–Approximately 95 percent of the total amount of S in soils is found in the organic matter.
+Approximately 95 percent of the total amount of S in soils is found in the organic matter.
 As this soil organic matter is broken down, the S in the organic forms is converted (mineralized) to sulfate-sulfur (written as SO4-S).
 This SO4-S is the only form of S that is absorbed by plant roots.
-Mineralization of all the S in organic matter does not take place in one year.
-This breakdown process is continuous and takes a considerable amount of time.
-Different soils release different amounts of SO4-S in the mineralization process (table 1).
-The mineralization process releases very small amounts of SO4-S from sandy soils.
-This is in contrast to the higher amount of SO4-S released from fine-textured soils throughout the state.
+Mineralization of all S in organic matter does not take place in one year.
+This breakdown process is continuous and takes a considerable amount of time and is dependent on soil temperature and moisture.
+Different soils release different amounts of SO4-S from the mineralization process (Table 1).
+A typical rule of thumb is that 3-5 lbs of sulfur are mineralized per year for each percent organic matter in the 0-6" soil depth.

-- Soil minerals–several minerals found in soils contain S in one form or another.
+Several minerals found in soils contain S in some form.
 The S in the various minerals is transformed to available SO4-S as these minerals are weathered or broken down during the growing season.
-As would be expected, there is a wide range in the total S content of Minnesota soils (table 2).
+As would be expected, there is a wide range in the total S content of Minnesota soils (Table 1).

 Removal of sulfur from the soil system

 Sulfur is removed from the soil system by two major mechanisms.
 These are: